Guardians vs. Phillies Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his fourth straight game with a hit in this matchup.
-During his last five outings he is hitting .286 with two doubles, two walks and an RBI.
+- Ramirez has recorded at least one hit in four games in a row.
+In his last five games he is batting .409 with two doubles, two walks and an RBI.

 Ramírez Recent Games